acm-ndsu/Byte-le-2025-Client-Package/README.md

 You will be connected to the server already, so all provided commands will work.

-If there are anyy questions, don't be afraid to message a developer in the Discord or call us over!
+If there are any questions, don't be afraid to message a developer in the Discord or call us over!